NextronSystems/analysis-cockpit-manual/upgrade/standalone.rst

     * - Analysis Cockpit running version 3.8.10
       - Prerequisite for the Major Upgrade
     * - Connection to our update servers
-      - We need to fetch updates
+      - New update server infrastructure

 For details regarding some of the above tasks, see the next section in this manual.